Fuse56/Fuse56/README.md

 - 👋 Hi, I’m @Fuse56
 - 👀 I want to contribute my technical writing expertise to your open source project!
 - 🌱 I’m currently employed as an Applications Architect Supervisor.
-- 💞️ I'm currently spending a lot of time creating how-to videos for ServiceNow.
 - 💞️ I'm also a multi-instrumentalist, singer, and songwriter.
 I perform in dozens of shows every year.
 - 📫 How to reach me: hotelsinger@gmail.com